Skip to main content

 Sunrise

 As the Sun rises, the dome closes automatically.
-All the data that was taken during the night is then carefully calibrated by another computer programme using the special observations taken during the night.
+Another computer program carefully calibrates all the data using the special observations taken earlier that night.

 Incomplete Observations